-Cystic acne can also sometimes be kept under control through topical treatment.
+Cystic acne can also sometimes be kept under control through proper topical treatment.
 However, when nodules and cysts are widespread and actively scarring, it sometimes requires more aggressive treatment.
-Isotretinoin (Accutane) is the most reliable therapy for widespread and scarring cystic acne.7
+Isotretinoin (Accutane) is the most reliable therapy for widespread and scarring cystic acne.9

 Authors writing for the Journal of the German Society of Dermatology state:

-"The multiple modes of action for isotretinoin…make this compound the single most effective in the treatment of severe recalcitrant nodulocystic acne, and in the prevention of acne scarring.”8
+"The multiple modes of action for isotretinoin…make this compound the single most effective in the treatment of severe recalcitrant nodulocystic acne, and in the prevention of acne scarring."10

 Isotretinoin acts on various levels, addressing all four factors which contribute to the development of acne.
 The following 2011 study published in the Clinical Evidence shows the power of isotretinoin:

-After 20 weeks of treatment with isotretinoin, acne was eliminated in 85% of patients.1
+After 20 weeks of treatment with isotretinoin, acne was eliminated in 85% of patients.3

 Isotretinoin side effects

 Because of its side effects, doctors usually only prescribe isotretinoin for severe cystic acne or acne which does not respond to other treatments.
-You should understand the side effects before taking isotretinoin, so that you can make an informed decision.
-Most of the side effects are reversible, but some could be severe and long term.
-Isotretinoin is an oral medication that affects the entire body, and can change it permanently in unexpected ways.
+You should understand the side effects before taking isotretinoin so that you can make an informed decision.
+Most of the side effects are reversible, but some can be severe and long term.
+Isotretinoin is an oral medication that affects the entire body and can change it permanently in unexpected ways.
 Side effects include, but are not limited to, dry skin and mucous membranes, joint pain, changes in vision, raised levels of cholesterol and liver enzymes, and an extremely high potential for severe birth defects when taken by pregnant women.6

-Treatment to Reduce Androgen Levels.
-When blood tests confirm abnormally high levels of androgens, treatment that reduces androgen levels is sometimes an effective option for females with cystic acne.
-While this treatment has been studied in males as well, it is normally not prescribed to males because it can create feminizing symptoms, like enlarged breasts.
+When blood tests confirm abnormally high levels of androgens, treatment that reduces androgen levels, such as oral contraceptives, or anti-androgen medications like spironolactone or cyproterone acetate, are sometimes an effective option for females with cystic acne.
+These treatments are not normally not prescribed to males because they can create feminizing symptoms, like enlarged breasts.

-In a study investigating oral contraceptive and anti-androgen treatment, severe acne cleared or showed a marked improvement in 97% of women and 81% of men after six months.10
+In a study investigating oral contraceptive and anti-androgen treatment, severe acne cleared or showed a marked improvement in 97% of women...after six months.12